 Sossusvlei is home to the highest and most spectacular sand dunes in the world.
 It is one of Namibia’s highlights and one of the most extraordinary places in the world; surrounded by ancient volcanic mountains.

-Guests can take a light aircraft transfer from Windhoek Airport or Eros airport or Sun Safaris can arrange a rental car for you if time is not of the essence.
+Guests can take a light aircraft transfer from Hosea Kutako Airport or Eros Airport or Sun Safaris can arrange a rental car if time is not of the essence.

 Self-drive holidays are very popular in Namibia and Sun Safaris can arrange a rental car for this purpose.
 While the roads are in good condition, sufficient time is essential when planning a self-drive holiday in Namibia due to the distances involved.

 A simple sedan car (2WD) is suitable for most areas; however 4x4 vehicles can be arranged and is necessary for more off-road excursions.